How can I view research contributions towards the United Nations Sustainable Development Goals (SDGs)?

 -

-Identifying links between your research outputs and specific SDGs—even where not explicitly mentioned in titles or abstracts. -
+We can help to identify links between your research outputs and specific SDGs—even where these are not explicitly named in titles or abstracts. -

-Tailored analysis of your SDG-related output, suitable for internal reporting, grant applications, or REF impact case studies. -
+Tailored insights into your SDG activity for use in funding bids, internal reporting, or REF impact case studies. -

 Highlighting emerging topics across the SDGs to support future research planning. -